J-A-S-M-I-N-J/diaspora/TESTING.md

 One image seems to randomly rescale on XL media queries, which is strange because the images are the same size and dimensions and the artists are created from the same model.

 ---

+### Responsivenss on XL -> Super Wide

+There is a bug where the image-blocks on index page doesen't stay 3x3 but goes on to become 4x2.

 ## Fixed Bugs